-In Indian household’s, teaching kids shlokas has been a century old tradition which fosters the idea of spirituality in kids from early childhood.
-Chanting of these shlokas has a positive impact on the cognition of children and it improves their memory.
+Daily Routine For Kids: In Indian households, teaching kids slokas has been a century old tradition which fosters the idea of spirituality in kids from early childhood.
+Chanting of these shlokas has a positive impact on the cognition of daily routine for children and it improves their memory.

-Learning how to recite shlokas and memorising them also helps in developing the concentration power in kids.
+Learning how to recite shlokas and memorizing them also helps kids in developing the concentration power in kids daily activities.

 So here are some shlokas with their meaning that you can easily teach your kids: